-Meeting Chairman: Thank you very much, Mia.
+Meeting Chairman : Thank you very much, Mia.
 Right, it looks as though we've covered the main items.
 The meeting is adjourned.

-The Best Thing To Do
+The Best Thing to Do

 - 1. What is the main issue of the meeting? - 2.
 Which market area needs more improvement on sales? - 3.
 How does Allan feel about the situations in his sales district? - 4.
 What is the suggestion of Jane on the matter? - 5.
 What do you think of Arnold's behavior in the meeting? - 6.
-Do you think the meeting was successful? why or why not?
+Do you think the meeting was successful?
+Why or why not?

-Definite article the

-The is used to make a general statement using a singular noun as an example of many others:

-The computer has revolutionized our lives.
-The purpose of the advertisement is to raise cash flow.

-2. Emphasizing something special uses the pattern the + an adjective + noun:

-The first main factor is price.

-The last important thing on the agenda is how to improve the market sales.

-3. the + noun is used when referring to something which will be identified later.

-The research they've done is quite impressive. (= a specific reference) The study they've made proves that market sales in cities are higher than in rural areas. (= a specific reference)

-4. the + an adjective is used to identify a group of people who share the same characteristics:

-The government has announced special conditions to help the unemployed citizens.
-The English teachers have helped the students in speaking the language.
+The definite article 'the'

+- 1. 'The' is used to make a general statement using a singular noun as an example of many others. - The computer has revolutionized our lives. - The purpose of the advertisement is to raise cash flow. - 2.
+Emphasizing something special uses the pattern 'the + an adjective + noun'. - The first main factor is the price. - The last important thing on the agenda is how to improve the market sales. - 3.
+'The + noun' is used when referring to something which will be identified later. - The research they've done is guite impressive.
+(Here, the research is a specific reference) - The study they've made proves that market sales in cities are higher than in rural areas.
+(Here, the study is a specific reference.) - 4.
+'The + adjective' is also used to identify a group of people who share the same characteristics. - The government has announced special conditions to help the unemployed citizens. - •The English teachers have helped the students in speaking the language.